manassuri7/XT-SPACE/README.md

 I have implemented React Hooks in order to get the API data and used media queries for suggested designs.

-For UI Design for different devices like Mobile, Tablet and Desktop, we have segregated the screen in 12 different columns depending upon their screen width.
+For UI Design for different devices like Mobile, Tablet and Desktop, I have segregated the screen in 12 different columns depending upon their screen width.

 In order to run the app.